Ron Weber: Career

 Ron Weber grew up in Arlington, Virginia and attended Washington-Lee High School.
 Weber's first job in broadcasting was at WBOC-TV/Radio in Salisbury, Md., where he was Sports Director in addition to performing other on-air duties for over eight years starting in the late 1950s.
 Weber started his hockey broadcasting career with the Baltimore Clippers, and, in addition to his time with the Capitals, has done play-by-play for many other teams in various leagues, including the NBA's Philadelphia 76ers, the MLB's Minnesota Twins, the now-defunct North American Soccer League's Washington Diplomats, and the NCAA's Penn Quakers football, as well as professional tennis and weightlifting matches.
 He broadcast the 1968 Olympic games.

 Weber still follows the Capitals very closely; he attends 35 home games per season.
-The Capitals brought him back to the booth for the first period of Game 4 of the 2018 Stanley Cup Finals.
+The Capitals brought him back to the booth for the first period of Game 4 of the 2018 Stanley Cup Final.